 In fact, relapse is a sign that the person in recovery needs to reach back out to their health care provider to resume treatment, modify their existing treatment plan or try a new and different treatment.
 The danger of relapse lies in the fact that once an individual has gone through detox, their body is no longer accustomed to the drug.
 This makes it much easier to overdose if they use the same amount of drugs that they were previously taking before getting clean.

 The most successful addiction treatment programs work to address the whole individual and the wide-ranging effects that addiction has had on their life.
-Most likely, the person’s addiction has created consequences in multiple aspects of their life, including health issues, conflict with their family, and impact to their jobs.
+Most likely, the person’s addiction has created consequences in multiple aspects of their life, including health issues, conflict with their family, and impact on their jobs.
 Addressing the many ways that addiction can impact a person’s life is key to effective treatment.